Rakoim/SP-Project-Group-7/README.md

 ### Parameters:
 - For file operations, provide the filename and content (if writing).
 - For directory operations, provide the directory name.
-- For keylogger operations, provide the logfile name (optional).

 ## EXAMPLES